Archives Home

 The Dance Archives, founded by Lincoln Kirstein, was established as a branch of the Museum's Library in October 1939 to provide a specialized research collection for the study of contemporary dance.
 The original collection of books, prints, photographs, slides, films and other dance/theatre related items were donated to the Museum from the extensive collections of Lincoln Kirstein, Gordon Craig, and Fred King.

 Paul Magriel was the Dance Archives' first librarian.
 George Amberg took over this position after Magriel left the Museum in 1942 to join the armed forces.
-In 1944-45 the Dance Archives was regarded as a separate curatorial department, the Department of Dance and Theatre Desgin, with Amberg as its curator.
+In 1944-45 the Dance Archives was regarded as a separate curatorial department, the Department of Dance and Theatre Design, with Amberg as its curator.
 At this time, an advisory committee to the department was established.
-Lincoln Kirstein, George Freedley (NY Public Library), Rosamond Gilder (Theatre Arts Monthly), Arch Lauterer, John Martin (NY Times), A. Hyatt Mayor (Metropolitan Museum of Art), and May Seymour (Museum of the City of NY) were among its members.
+Lincoln Kirstein, George Freedley (New York Public Library), Rosamond Gilder (Theatre Arts Monthly), Arch Lauterer, John Martin (The New York Times), A. Hyatt Mayor (Metropolitan Museum of Art), and May Seymour (Museum of the City of New York) were among its members.

 The original gift of books from Lincoln Kirstein to the Dance Archives included historical dance documentation outside the contemporary focus of the collection.
 In Fall 1946, these items (ca. 250 books) were transferred to Harvard University.

-The Department of Dance and Theatre Design was later referred to as the Department of Theatre Arts.
+The Department of Dance and Theatre Design was later renamed the Department of Theatre Arts.
 By 1947-48, George Amberg's title became theatre arts consultant under the Library.
-In Spring 1948 George Amberg resigned and in July the Dance Archives was changed to its former status as a division of the Library due to the Museum's rising operating costs.
+In Spring 1948 George Amberg resigned, and in July the Dance Archives was returned to its former status as a division of the Library due to the Museum's rising operating costs.
+At this point, works of art were transferred to other curatorial departments and, in 1956, the Museum transferred the Dance Archives' original research materials to the New York Public Library for the Performing Arts.

 Restrictions